moptipyapps.prodsched package

 the index of the product ID

-class moptipyapps.prodsched.instance.Demand(release_time, deadline, demand_id, customer_id, product_id, amount)[source]
+class moptipyapps.prodsched.instance.Demand(arrival, deadline, demand_id, customer_id, product_id, amount, measure)[source]

 The record for demands.